Pre-General Availability: 2017-05-24

 Divides the code cache into distinct segments, each of which contains compiled code of a particular type, to improve performance and enable future extensions.

-See java in the Java Platform, Standard Edition Tools Reference for Oracle JDK.
+See java in the Java Platform, Standard Edition Tools Reference.

 |JEP 276: Dynamic Linking of Language-Defined Object Models||